gautamdasika/carddeckshuffle/README.md

 The index page(/) shows all your available decks.
 (Initially none)

-To create a deck, go to /createdeck
+To create a new deck, go to /createdeck

 For the following, replace <deck_name> with the deck you want to operate on

-To pop from a deck, go to /pop?deck=<deck_name>
+Pop pops a card from the deck and adds to dealt cards To pop from a deck, go to /pop?deck=<deck_name>

+Shuffle randomly repositions each card in the deck
 To shuffle a deck, go to /shuffle?deck=<deck_name>

+Display displays the provided deck and and its dealt cards
 To display a deck, go to /display?deck=<deck_name>

-To cut a deck, go to /cut?deck=<deck_name>
+Cut takes the bottom half of the deck and places it on top To cut a deck, go to /cut?deck=<deck_name>

 If you make an invalid request, you will get a standard 404